Codex

 svn status

-• To show the changes you have made in a line-by-line patch format, use the diff command.
+• To show the changes you have made in a line-by-line patch format (which will also be used in exporting patches), use the diff command.
 This will output a unified diff of all the changes you have made to the entire tree of source code:

 svn diff